Published: December 23, 2020

 |May 31, 2021||February 28, 2022||August 31, 2022|

 |June 30, 2021||March 31, 2022||September 30, 2022|

 * If a single audit report for this yearend was not filed with the Federal Audit Clearinghouse as of March 19, 2021, the extended due date would be in the next column.
-If the single audit report was filed before this date, then the extended due date in this column would apply if the entity received COVID-19 funding.
+If the single audit report was filed on or before this date, then the extended due date in this column would apply if the entity received COVID-19 funding.

 Note: If the due date falls on a weekend or federal holiday, it changes to the next business day.

 No application or approval is needed in either case to use the applicable extension.
 Entities that take advantage of the extension period must document the reasons for doing so, which does not jeopardize their future qualification for “low risk” status under 2 CFR §200.520.

 Remember, the guidance in the Addendum and M-21-20 only affects one of the criteria for determining the actual audit submission due date.
 Under federal law (2 CFR §200.512), the entity’s due date for an audit submission is the earlier of 1) 30 calendar days after receipt of the audit report, or 2) nine months after the end of the audit period (plus extension).

 Additional SEFA guidance was also issued in the Addendum for:

 - Provider Relief Program (CFDA 93.498) (PRF) –

 - This program, including lost revenue, will be first reported on the SEFA for years ending on or after Dec.
 31, 2020.
 No amounts related to this program are to be reported on the SEFA for fiscal years ending prior to that date.